 On Saturday, March 9, 2009 we were visited by the Poway Cruisers car club (Left) and the Airheads BMW motorcycle club.
 In addition to our regular local visitors, this made for a busy day for the museum staff.
 Tom Boyer, Larry Simon, Craig Libuse and Joe Martin himself were on hand to talk with the many visitors.
 Since opening the new museum, it has become a popular destination for local hotrod, vintage car and motorcycle clubs as well as other civic organizations.

-If you have a group that would like to tour the museum on a Saturday or any day of the week, please give us a call at (760) 727-9492.
-We are now open on Saturday as part of our regular hours, but if you are bringing a large group it is always helpful for us to know in advance.
-So far we have hosted a chapter of the NAWCC, several local senior living groups, car and motorcycle clubs and a home shop machining club.
-We will be happy to schedule your group too.
+Group Tours—If you have a club or group that would like to tour the museum on one of the regular days we are open, please give us a call at (760) 727-9492 or (760) 727-5857.
+If you are bringing a large group it is always helpful for us to know in advance.
+We have hosted many local senior living groups, car and motorcycle clubs, a home shop machining club, clockmakers and many other groups.
+We are open Monday, Tuesday, Friday and Saturday.
+(Closed holidays) We can open specially for groups of 10 or more on Wednesdays or Thursdays with at least two weeks advance notice.
+We will be happy to schedule your group.
 CLICK HERE to see a few groups who have visited the museum.